frankTheTank72/signum-miner/README.md

 python3 miner_ui.py
 ```

-The Tkinter based UI works on Linux, macOS and Windows as long as Python 3 is
+The CustomTkinter based UI works on Linux, macOS and Windows as long as Python 3
-available and the `signum-miner` binary is in the same directory.
+is available and the `signum-miner` binary is in the same directory.

 ---